vivekteega/flowallet-testnet/README.md

 This module contains functions that interact with the supernode to send and retrive data in the backend.
 Use floClouldAPI operations to send and receive data for application.

 ## FLO Cloud API operations
-`floCloudAPI` operations can interact with floSupernode cloud to send and retrive data for applications. floCloudAPI uses floSupernode module for backend interactions.
+`floCloudAPI` operations can interact with floSupernode cloud to send and retrieve data for applications. floCloudAPI uses floSupernode module for backend interactions.

 #### sendApplicationData
 	floCloudAPI.sendApplicationData(message, type, options = {})